-The Acorn Archimedes conversion is technically pretty cool.
-The game here features pretty cute colorful graphics and innovative level design and concept most of them taken from the original.
-Although the Archimedes version is using up to 16 colors on-screen, when compared to the Amiga version (running in 32 colors) the graphics look similar, and running smooth.
-It is of course superior to the ST version (small gameplay area, running almost in black n white!).
-Note that the Sharp X68000 conversion is superior to all other 16bit conversions, and being identical to the original.
+GRAPHICS / SOUND The Acorn Archimedes conversion is technically pretty cool.
+The game features nice and colorful graphics and innovative level design (much close to the original)!
+Although the Archimedes version is using up to 16 colors on-screen, when compared to the Amiga version (running in 32 colors) the graphics look similar and they run smooth.
+The Acorn sound is excellent, featuring all the original tunes and sound effects.
+Of note is the fact that the Archimedes' conversion sounds a little better than the Commodore Amiga counterpart (!)